 - It could be a solid color

-- Some DOUBLE EXPOSURES look good with light background visible
+- Some DOUBLE EXPOSURES look good with light BACKGROUND visible -adjust layer opacity

 STEP 10